-As mentioned above, the $\theta^2$ estimation is more precise for higher energy $\gamma$ -rays.
-Therefore, a source with a harder spectrum will have a more peaked $\theta^2$ distribution.
+As mentioned before, the $\theta^2$ estimation is more precise for higher energy $\gamma$ -rays.
+This means that a source with a harder spectrum will have a more peaked $\theta^2$ distribution than a source with a softer spectral index.

-Figure 4 shows a comparison of cumulative $\theta^2$ distributions for spectral indices -2.2, -2.4 and -2.6.
+In fig. 4 we present a comparison of cumulative $\theta^2$ distributions for spectral indices -2.2, -2.4 and -2.6.
 The broadening of the $\theta^2$ distribution that corresponds to a steepening of the spectral index by 0.2 (a typical systematic error in spectral index determination) is comparable to having a 3% admixture of extended emission with a characteristic extension of 0.2°.
-Compared to the statistical uncertainties of this study, this effect is small.
+Compared to the statistical errors of this study, this effect is small.